olivermaerz/deep-learning-etc/setup-fastai-pytorch-tensorflow-ubuntu-nvidia-gpu.md

 # Setup Ubuntu with multiple CUDA versions for PyTorch, fast.ai, TensorFlow on a machine with Nvidia GPU

 I have tested this setup on Ubuntu 18.04 LTS and 18.10 running both on a local machine and on a AWS EC2 instance (p2.xlarge instance with stock Ubuntu 18.04 image).
+This install will take care of drivers and all.
+There is no need to separately install CUDA or CUDNN as Anaconda will install the required versions for each conda enviroment below.

 ## General setup

-Update the system and install the Nvidia drivers
+Update the system and install the latest Nvidia drivers

 ```sudo apt install ubuntu-drivers-common
 sudo add-apt-repository ppa:graphics-drivers/ppa